Fiveable

 Key performance indicators

-• Sales lift attributed to CRM campaign
+• Sales lift directly attributed to the CRM campaign

 • Social media engagement and sentiment analysis

-• Brand perception shifts pre- and post-campaign
+• Brand perception shifts measured through pre- and post-campaign surveys

 • Employee satisfaction and retention rates